 The CSUF American Studies masters degree consists of 30 units.
 Slightly more may be required of a student whose undergraduate major was in an unrelated field.

-6 units of American Studies graduate core courses (500-level courses)
+• 6 units of American Studies graduate core courses (AMST 501 and 502)

-- 6 units of graduate seminars in related fields (500-level courses)
+• 6 units of graduate seminars in related fields (500-level courses taken in a department or departments outside of American Studies)

-- 3 units for a terminal exercise, which may be either a master's thesis or a comprehensive exam based on mastery of the department's core graduate reading list
+• 3 units for the exit option, which may be either a master's thesis or a comprehensive exam

 The general objective of the American Studies graduate program is to provide advanced training in the interdisciplinary analysis of American culture as a complex whole in the past and present.